emptydev1/emptydev1/README.md

 </p>

 <p align="center">
   I have been studying Node.js extensively over the past year and have a good grasp of the technology.
-Recently I started studying Python and aim to delve deeper.
-I also have some basic knowledge of Lua and C that I have used to create a few small projects.
-I usually develop APIs for various purposes and occasionally create bots for Discord.
+Recently, I started studying Python and aim to delve deeper.
+I also have some basic knowledge of Lua and C that I have used to create a few small and simple projects.
+Typically, I develop APIs for various purposes and occasionally create applications for Discord.
 </p>

 <h2 align="center">Education</h2>